Grieferus/Nuked-SC55-GUI-Float/README.md

 - Produces a library for the emulator.
 - Standard frontend supports routing to multiple emulators to raise polyphony limits.
-- Includes a MIDI-to-WAVE rendererer.
+- Includes a MIDI-to-WAVE renderer.
 - Adds tests so that the backend can be modified without worrying about breaking things.
 - Command line is handled slightly differently.
 Pass `--help` to a binary to